scrollmapper/bible_databases_deuterocanonical/sources/en/2-maccabees/2-maccabees.md

 **[10:27]** So after the prayer they took their weapons, and went on further from the city: and when they drew near to their enemies, they kept by themselves.

-**[10:28]** Now the sun being newly risen, they joined both together; the one part having together with their virtue their refuge also unto the Lord for a pledge of their success and victory: the other side making their rage leader of their battle
+**[10:28]** Now the sun being newly risen, they joined both together; the one part having together with their virtue their refuge also unto the Lord for a pledge of their success and victory: the other side making their rage leader of their battle.

 **[10:29]** But when the battle waxed strong, there appeared unto the enemies from heaven five comely men upon horses, with bridles of gold, and two of them led the Jews,